 How is the Duration Magnitude Scale Calculated?

-Md designates various scales that estimate magnitude from the duration or length of some part of the seismic wave-train.
-The seismic wave interval measured on the time axis of an earthquake record – starting with the first seismic wave onset until the wavetrain amplitude diminishes to at least 10% of its maximum recorded value.
+Md designates various scales that estimate magnitude from the duration or length of some part of the seismic wave train.
+The seismic wave interval is measured on the time axis of an earthquake record – starting with the first seismic wave onset until the wavetrain amplitude diminishes to at least 10% of its maximum recorded value.
 This is referred to as “earthquake duration”.

 Even for distant earthquakes, measuring the duration of the shaking (as well as the amplitude) provides a better measure of the earthquake’s total energy.